Best Adaptogen Combinations

-The Lion’s Mane mushroom is probably the most famous of these.
+The lion’s mane mushroom is probably the most famous of these.
 Known also as the “Brain Mushroom”, among other nicknames, the lion’s mane interacts with our nervous system in some surprising and unique ways.
-Its effects have been shown to promote longevity and improve mental health, lowering the risks of chronic anxiety and depression.
+Its effects have been shown to promote longevity and improve mental health.

 But beyond that, lion’s mane has also been shown to moderate cortisol levels, improving our hormonal household and mitigating side effects such as brain fog.

 Specifically for brain fog, we also recommend Rhodiola Rosea.
 This herb has been shown to promote healthy cell growth throughout the nervous system, even going so far as to encourage the repair of damaged neurons.

 This doesn’t just improve mental functioning over the long term: it can also help prevent bouts of brain fog from occurring by bolstering our mental resources.